-Our List is just that though, We have tried to be varied and include different type of bars from High-End to cheaper fun bars so there is something for everyone.
+Our List is just that though, We have tried to be varied and include different types of bars from High-End to cheaper fun bars so there is something for everyone.
 We haven’t rated them as they are all great so the order has little to do with our opinion of the Bar.
-In fact, the Bar Last Place is one of our favourites!
-We just wanted to list all the best Rooftop Bars in NYC … In our opinion of course.
+We just wanted to list all the best Rooftop Bars in NYC … In our opinion of course, so you can choose which would suit you best!

 230 Fifth Rooftop Bar